TV Tropes Needs Your Help

 .
 The main goal of the game is to defeat a dangerous group of creatures known as the Malicious

-Outside the game there’s a feature reserved for its storyline, the main campaign itself is almost devoid of any sort of storytelling, you are given little reason to partake on these Boss Battles other than a short explanation which basically boils down into “kill them because they’re evil"
+.
+The main campaign itself is almost devoid of any sort of storytelling; you are given little reason to partake on these Boss Battles other than a short explanation which basically boils down into “kill them because they’re evil"

 The game was released in October 2010 in Japan, February 2012 in Europe and Australia, and July 2012 in the United States, and is available to download from PlayStation